National Vision (NASDAQ:EYE) Updates FY 2022 Earnings Guidance

 National Vision (NASDAQ:EYE – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $0.65-$0.77 for the period, compared to the consensus estimate of $0.73.
+The company provided earnings per share guidance of $0.65-$0.77 for the period, compared to the consensus earnings per share estimate of $0.73.
 The company issued revenue guidance of $1.99 billion-$2.02 billion, compared to the consensus revenue estimate of $2.05 billion.

-EYE has been the subject of a number of analyst reports.
-The Goldman Sachs Group upgraded shares of National Vision from a neutral rating to a buy rating and boosted their target price for the stock from $31.00 to $32.00 in a research note on Monday, June 27th.
-Morgan Stanley decreased their price objective on shares of National Vision from $65.00 to $40.00 and set an overweight rating for the company in a research note on Thursday, June 16th.
-Guggenheim upped their price objective on shares of National Vision to $38.00 in a research note on Monday, August 15th.
-Finally, Barclays upped their price objective on shares of National Vision from $28.00 to $39.00 and gave the company an overweight rating in a research note on Wednesday.
-One analyst has rated the stock with a sell rating and six have assigned a buy rating to the company.
-According to MarketBeat, National Vision has an average rating of Moderate Buy and an average price target of $48.00.
+Several analysts have issued reports on the stock.
+The Goldman Sachs Group upgraded shares of National Vision from a neutral rating to a buy rating and upped their price target for the company from $31.00 to $32.00 in a research report on Monday, June 27th.
+Morgan Stanley cut their price target on shares of National Vision from $65.00 to $40.00 and set an overweight rating for the company in a research report on Thursday, June 16th.
+Barclays upped their price target on shares of National Vision from $28.00 to $39.00 and gave the company an overweight rating in a research report on Wednesday, August 17th.
+Finally, Guggenheim upped their price target on shares of National Vision to $38.00 in a research report on Monday, August 15th.
+One investment analyst has rated the stock with a sell rating and six have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, National Vision presently has a consensus rating of Moderate Buy and a consensus target price of $48.00.

 National Vision Holdings, Inc, through its subsidiaries, operates as an optical retailer in the United States.
 The company operates in two segments, Owned & Host and Legacy.
 It offers eyeglasses and contact lenses, and optical accessory products; provides eye exams through its America's Best, Eyeglass World, Vista Optical, Fred Meyer, and Vista Optical military, as well as Vision Center branded stores; and offers health maintenance organization and optometric services.